wp-plugins/devowelizer/readme.txt

 Stable tag: 1.10

-The Devowelizer plugin replaces the vowels in most bad language within your own content and within comments left by visitors.
+The Devowelizer plugin replaces the vowels in most bad language within your own content and within comments.

 == Description ==

-The Devowelizer plugin replaces the vowels in most bad language within your own content and within comments left by visitors.
+The Devowelizer plugin replaces the vowels in most bad language within your own content and within comments.

 Visit [Richard's Ramblings][rr] for more information, usage, and release notes.